clarestudio/pic32icsp/README.md

 ## How to build firmware

-To obtain the firmware binary image, you need gmake, avr-binutils, avr-gcc, avr-libc, and avrdude.
+To obtain the firmware binary image, you need gmake, avr-binutils, avr-gcc, avr-libc.
+To burn the firmware into your chip, you may need avrdude.
 Adjust Makefiles and run (g)make.

 Suggested fuse bits for ATtiny2313: